Amara Nallo

-Amara Nallo (born 18 November 2006) is an English professional footballer who plays as a central defender for Premier League club Liverpool.
+Amara Nallo (born 18 November 2006) is an English professional footballer who plays as a centre-back for Veikkausliiga club HJK, on loan from Premier League club Liverpool.

 Club career

+West Ham United F.C

 A product of the West Ham United academy, he signed scholarship terms with the club in early 2023.

+Liverpool F.C.

 He joined fellow Premier League side Liverpool in August 2023.
 He made quick progress through the youth ranks in his first season with the club.
 By November 2023, he had already played more games for the Liverpool under-21 side in Premier League 2 than he had for the under-18 side.
 He also drew praise from under-21 manager Barry Lewtas for his performances in the Premier League International Cup.
 He also played for Liverpool in the EFL Trophy.

 On 28 February 2024, he was included in the Liverpool senior team's match day squad for the first time, named as a substitute against Southampton in the FA Cup.
 On 10 March 2024, he was included in the Liverpool senior team's match day squad for the first time in the Premier League, named as a substitute against Manchester City.
 On 29 January 2025, Nallo made his first-team debut for Liverpool, replacing Jayden Danns in the 83rd minute, in a 3–2 UEFA Champions League defeat against PSV Eindhoven, but was shown a direct red card 4 minutes later, in the 87th minute for denying a goalscoring opportunity.

-On 29 October 2025 he made just his second appearance for the club after coming on for Alexis Mac Allister, in a 3-0 EFL Cup defeat away against Crystal Palace, and after coming on as substitute was again sent off.
+On 29 October 2025 he made just his second appearance for the club after coming on for Alexis Mac Allister, in a 3–0 EFL Cup defeat at home against Crystal Palace, and after coming on as substitute was again sent off.
 In doing so, he became the first player in Liverpool's history to be sent off in consecutive appearances for the club.

+Loan to HJK

+On 24 July 2026 it was announced that he had joined HJK on loan until the end of the 2026 Veikkausliiga season.